oess/django-caddstat/README.rst

 -------

-The aim of CADD Stat is to cover all the statistics covered in the `placement <https://openeye.app.box.com/s/wjkd01azigh4ie6q7f64>`_ that was present at the conference.
+The aim of CADD Stat is to cover all the statistics covered in the `placemat <https://openeye.app.box.com/s/wjkd01azigh4ie6q7f64>`_ that was present at the conference.

 Bugs
 ----